To Be Announced: Introduction

 \emph{Public} is, after all, not a misnomer.
 The new information is assumed to be received synchronously.
 That is a backdoor towards making `announcement' acceptable terminology: `announcement' carries the legal sense that all are supposed to have heard, and liable for the consequences even if they did not.
 Announcements tend to be public by definition.

-Public announcements have also been called \emph{revelations}, a very suitable name but that did not stick.
+We will often omit `truthful' from `truthful public announcement'.
+Untruthful announcements play no role in this survey.
+Public announcements have also been called \emph{revelations}, a very suitable name but that did not stick (unlike in game theory and mechanism design).
 It is on the same delightfully pretentious scale as calling a state a \emph{world}.
 And public announcements have been called \emph{public events}, another suitable name that might or might not stick but so far survives in the community.
-Personally, I like \emph{public observation}, as it lacks agency.
-Either way, it always concerns a true proposition that is simultaneously or synchronously observed by a set of agents and as a consequence of which they adjust their knowledge bases, they update what they believe to be true.
+Or public actions, which carries a notion of agency.
+Personally, I like \emph{public observation}, precisely as it lacks agency.
+Either way, it always concerns a true proposition that is simultaneously or synchronously observed by a set of agents and as a consequence of which they adjust their knowledge bases, they update what they know to be true.

-{\em Public announcement logic} is an extension of epistemic logic, the logic of knowledge.
+{\em Public announcement logic} (PAL) \cite{plaza:1989} is an extension of epistemic logic, the logic of knowledge.
 Let us survey those origins.
-Hintikka proposed the modal logic of knowledge to give a relational semantics for the perceived properties of knowledge, namely that what you know is true, that you know what you know, and that you know what you don't know \cite{hintikka:1962}.
-He compares these with the properties of other epistemic notions such as belief.
+Jaakko Hintikka proposed the modal logic of knowledge to give a relational semantics for the perceived properties of knowledge, namely that what you know is true, that you know what you know, and that you know what you don't know \cite{hintikka:1962}.
+He compares these with the properties of other epistemic notions such as belief (you may believe something even when it is false; in this survey we focus on knowledge).
 Already in \cite{hintikka:1962} the analysis of Moorean phenomena \cite{moore:1942} played an important role: you cannot be informed that you are ignorant of a (true) fact without `losing' that ignorance: you cannot know that some fact $p$ is true and that you don't know this.
 This is inconsistent in a single-agent logic of knowledge.
 In a multi-agent logic of knowledge similar phenomena are not so paradoxical: there is no issue with \emph{me} knowing that $p$ is true and that \emph{you} don't know this.

 Further developments involved on the one hand group epistemic notions such as common knowledge \cite{aumann:1976,mccarthy:1978} and distributed knowledge \cite{hilpinen:1977}, topics that we will largely bypass in this contribution.